ethanopp/fitly/README.md

 ### Spotify
 The spotify connections is currently required to generate the music page.

-Fitly can keep a history of every song you listen to on spotify for > 30 seconds.
+Fitly can keep a history of every song you listen to on spotify and analyze your listenind behavior (skipped, fast forwarded, rewound ,etc.) to determine song likeablity.
 Listening behavior can then be analyzed by activity type and intensity (i.e what music do you listen to during high intensity runs), clustered into music type (K-means cluster on spotify audio features) and playlists can be automatically generated with recommended music for your next recommended workout.

 Create a developer account here: https://developer.spotify.com/dashboard/